 As a retired IFBB Professional Bodybuilder and certified Sports Nutritionist, I meet a lot of men & women who train with trainers who give them diets that competitors use to peak for bodybuilding (physique, bikini, figure) shows.
 The client’s goal is to lose weight and they have no goal to compete, yet they are being asked to follow diets that are extreme, unhealthy, and do not result in ...Continue Reading →

 As we age, we usually don’t need as many calories, as we did in our younger years.
 This is mostly because we lose lean body mass, which results in a lower basal metabolic rate, and our activity level often diminishes, which lowers our energy requirements.
-However, by staying active and incorporating resistance training into our exercise ...Continue Reading →
+However, by staying active and incorporating resistance training into ...Continue Reading →

 In non-athletes, it usually only happens in people with problems that cause the kidneys to retain too much water or during dangerous activities such as hazing rituals and the use of certain illegal drugs.